-- Identify and include spaces for peer interaction in Miquel's daily schedule (e.g., advisory). - Provide visual schedules to support Miquel (and his family) in organizing the day/week. - Consult with his family in setting up supportive learning spaces and positive reinforcement strategies. - Consider use of task boxes with concrete materials and repeatable activities aligned with IEP goals.
+- List of the second sec peer interaction in Miguel's daily schedule (e.g., advisory). - Frovide visual schedules to support Miquel (and his family) in organizing the day/week. - Q Consult with his family in setting up supportive learning spaces and positive reinforcement strategies. - Consider use of task boxes with concrete materials and repeatable activities aligned with IEP goals.